 Ali Yildirim – Chartered Turkish Translator – BA DipTransIoLET MCIL CL MITI

-Chartered English to Turkish Translator, Member of the Chartered Institute of Linguists and Qualified Member of Institute of Translation and Interpreting.
+Chartered English to Turkish Translator, Member of Chartered Institute of Linguists and Qualified Member of Institute of Translation and Interpreting.

-There is a popular argument whether human translators are being replaced with machines in today’s highly evolving and automated translation industry.
+There is a popular argument whether computers are replacing human translators in today’s highly evolving and automated translation industry.
 Although machine translation and AI technologies have come a long way, there will always be need for human translators, especially in a very specialised industry like ours.
-Since the beginning of the last millennium also so many websites have been popping up, all claiming to offer fantastic quality services at rock bottom prices; it’s too good to be true, isn’t it?
-When you look at those websites, all those rock bottom prices are often offered by unqualified people who can somehow afford work for those prices.
+Since the beginning of the last millennium many websites have been popping up, all claiming to offer fantastic quality services at rock bottom prices; it’s too good to be true, isn’t it?
+When you look at those websites, all those rock bottom prices are often offered by unqualified translators who can somehow afford work for those prices.
 On the other hand, when you commission a qualified professional with substantial experience to carry out a certain task, it’s a very different story.
-Every professional translator makes a living by translating and they therefore have to reflect cost of living, professional development and other related costs, in the rates that they offer.
-Most qualified translators would have at least studied a degree or obtained an MA in translation studies and become a member of at least one professional institution unlike unqualified translators.
-Similar to my qualified colleagues I have obtained qualification in Translation (DipTransIoLET) and I have been a member of professional institutions during most of my professional career.
+Every professional translator makes a living by translating and they therefore have to reflect cost of living, professional development and other related costs in their rates.
+Most qualified translators would have at least studied a degree or obtained an MA in translation studies or Diploma in Translation, and become a member of at least one professional institution unlike unqualified translators.
+I have obtained qualification in Translation (DipTransIoLET) and I have been a member of professional institutions during most of my professional career.

 I am committed to professional development and I constantly strive to improve my skills in different areas of the profession – attending webinars, workshops and conferences, learning about new technologies, developing my vocabulary and reading relevant publications.
 I currently hold a DBS Clearance.
 I am a member of Translators Without Borders and I have participated in running events to raise money for charities including Youth Sport Trust, NSPCC, Portsmouth Down Syndrome Association and Children with Cancer.